Frequently asked questions

 Some installations use multiple types of fuel.
 Biomass percentages indicate the share of energy from each source, expressed as percentages.

-You can enter biomass percentages in MyVertiCer under 'Brandstofpercentages' tab.
+You can enter the biomass percentages yourself in MyVertiCer.
+You can do this on the ‘Fuel percentages’ tab.

 GOs allow you to demonstrate the origin of energy, for example, whether it was generated from solar or wind power.
 This supports the energy transition.